 Pansies — a Garden Favorite

-Pansies (Viola tricolor hortensis) are descendants of a species of the European wildflower Viola tricolor, also known as Johnny jump up, and they are easy to grow from seed in zones 4 through 11, typically growing as biennials in northern climates and as annuals in southern ones.
+Pansies (Viola x wittrockiana, USDA zones 6-10) are descendants of a species of the European wildflower Viola tricolor, also known as Johnny jump up, and they are easy to grow from seed, typically growing as biennials in northern climates and as annuals in southern ones.
 Because the plants take a long time to mature, it's usually best to plant the seeds as early as possible in the growing season, perhaps even starting the seeds indoors 10 to 12 weeks before the last frost.
 Pansies flower profusely, especially if you remove spent flowers, and will often bloom again in the fall.

 Where to Get Seeds